ibm-cloud-docs/cloud-databases/howto-deprovisioning.md

 {: .note}

 ## Deleting your database using DROP DATABASE Statement
-DROP DATABASE drops all tables in the database and deletes the database.
+[`DROP DATABASE`](https://dev.mysql.com/doc/refman/5.7/en/drop-database.html) drops all tables in the database and deletes the database.

 ```
 DROP {DATABASE | SCHEMA} [IF EXISTS] db_name
 ```
 {: .pre}

-Refer to [MySQL's documentation](https://dev.mysql.com/doc/refman/5.7/en/drop-database.html) for further support.

 ## Cryptoshredding keys